davidandjulia/davidandjulia.github.io/content/sections/section4.md

 ---
 title: "Things to do"
 weight: 5
+improvecontrast: true
 ---

 ## Things to do near Leavenworth

-The central Cascades are spectacular in September, and if you have extra time we encourage you to come early or stay late to see the area there is a ton to do and see.
+The central Cascades are spectacular in September!
+If you have extra time, we encourage you to come early or stay late to see the area.
+There is a ton to do and see.

-September is great for hiking or mountain biking, but probably a bit late for rafting and a bit early for all but the most dedicated skiers.
+September is great for hiking or mountain biking, but late for rafting and early for easy ski access.
 We have put together a map of hikes of varying difficulty.
 <div class="google-maps"><iframe width="600" height="450" frameborder="0" style="border:0"
 src="https://caltopo.com/m/A86C" allowfullscreen></iframe></div>